Clinical Neuromuscular

 • FcRn inhibitors (efgartigimod, rozanolixizumab) lower ALL IgG subclasses, not just pathogenic antibodies — monitor for infection risk

-• Complement inhibitors only work in AChR Ab+ MG (complement-mediated) — they do NOT work in MuSK MG (IgG4, non-complement-fixing)
+• Complement inhibitors are effective in AChR Ab+ MG (complement-mediated) — they are not expected to be effective in MuSK MG because MuSK antibodies are IgG4, which does not fix complement

 💎 Board Pearl